 Planning on dining at Olive Garden this evening and wondering what you should order if you’re counting your calories.
 We know, and it was a bit of a surprise as it’s actually quite hidden on the menu.
-So, what is the lowest-calorie Olive Garden options?
+So, what are the lowest-calorie Olive Garden options?
 Our guide to Olive Garden calories lets you in on the secrets…

 Is Olive Garden Healthy?

 The restaurant website opens with big letters saying “comfort you crave” which doesn’t say ‘hi, we’re going to feed you rabbit food’ to me.

 In fact, the first Olive Garden was opened in Orlando Florida in 1982 and branded as a family-friendly

 Add this to the fact that the portions are pretty large, many of them are covered in yummy cheese, and, like many chain restaurants, many of them are high in sodium means, Olive Garden generally isn’t the healthiest place you can eat – which makes it even more important that you know what to order.

 And as we discovered, there are a few ways you can hack the Olive Garden menu to lower fat and calories and make things a little bit easier to fit into a calorie-counting regime.